If you ever sat down to create a sales message, you’ve probably gone through a process to discover a few vital things about your target audience.

 Sure, they could buy, but they’re NOT dream customers.

-- Want the short education bridge.
+- Want a short education bridge.

 - Are fast purchases.